tenninebt/vscode-koverage/README.md

 ## Installation

-To test the pre-release, you have 2 solutions :
+To test the pre-release from [here](https://github.com/tenninebt/vscode-koverage/releases), you have 2 solutions :

 1. Install using the UI
 - Open Visual Studio Code and select View->Extensions from the menu to display the Extensions pane.